bjorsq/rich-text-excerpts/README.md

 * Updated Polish translation thanks to [alcoholdenat](https://github.com/alcoholdenat).
 * Updated main plugin files to make them follow the [Wordpress Coding standards](http://make.wordpress.org/core/handbook/coding-standards/php/).
 * Added Grunt build for language file compilation.
-* Bumped "Tested up to" value to Wordpress 3.9 and updated screnshot.
+* Bumped "Tested up to" value to Wordpress 4.0 and updated screnshot.
+* Split javascript into two files and changed javascript and css inclusion strategy.
+* Added an option to set the height of the editor.

 ### 1.3.1
 * added extra CSS styles to the editor, incorporated from [this forum post](http://wordpress.org/support/topic/better-look-with-a-few-extra-lines-of-code).